xsscx/srd/code/hello/README.md

 TOTAL                                                  1                 0   100.00%           1                 0   100.00%           7                 0   100.00%           0                 0         -

 ```

-Please Contribute Code to be run on the Apple Security Research Device

-Thank You

 In this example we compile a simple binary that prints to
 stdout and to the system log, and install a service to
 run it again and again.
 The Makefile contains examples